richtastic/ff/src/3DR/wiki/app.md

 => rectified lines aren't matching up too well
 - could F be re-estimated using fwd/bak kept points?

-=> could this method be used early on to get good F?
+=> could this method be used earlier on to get good F?

+- edges of interpolated map should be more gradient-like ..

-- what to do about epiole inside image
+- what to do about epiople inside image
 	=> looping image extraction